Love Island cast 2020 - all the contestants including the newbies looking for love

 Coupled up with: Siannise

-The son of a former X Factor contestant, Luke T is after “an intelligent girl, with a bit about her” – will any of our current Islanders fit the bill?
+The son of a former X Factor contestant, Luke T is after “an intelligent girl, with a bit about her” – could Siannise be that girl for him?

 Luke Mabbott